 Lí Ban swam out of the lough, along a great river, and into the open sea, and there she drifted for the next three hundred years fulfilling the prophecy:

 Liban will swim eastwards, westwards, hither, thither, over each sea.

 By the time 300 years had passed, Comgall had founded his great monastery in what is now Bangor, County Down, on the far northeast coast of Ireland.
 It was known as Bangor Mór and soon became revered throughout Ireland for its saintliness and learning.
 Young men came from every corner of the land to study there.

 It happened that one-day Comgall sent Beoan and some other monks to Rome with a message for Pope Gregory and while they were at sea Beoan caught Lí Ban in his fishing nets.
 She promised to return within one year.

 When a year passed, she came ashore, and Comgall baptized her with the name Muirgen.
 She died not long after, Comgall having promised her a heavenly reward and she became known as the Mermaid Saint.

 You can still find memories and stories of Lí Ban today.
 The ancient abbey is long gone but if you go to Bangor you will find a new abbey, where Comgall is remembered still.
 A handmade quilt hangs on the transept wall, and in one of its squares, you will find the mermaid saint floating on the crest of a sea wave.

-Lí Ban’s story will be published in May this year in a new children’s book from Candlewick Press.
+Lí Ban’s story was published in May 2020 in a children’s book from Candlewick Press.
 “Rónán and the Mermaid” is a picture book retelling by storyteller Marianne McShane, with full-color illustrations by Jordi Solano.
 You can read more about it at www.mariannemcshane.com.